simonccc/Cloudfare-DNS-Updater/README.md

-# Cloudfare DNS Updater
+# Cloudflare DNS Updater

-Dockerised version of the great work from: https://github.com/mscribellito/Cloudfare-DNS-Updater
+container friendly version mscribellito's code here: https://github.com/mscribellito/Cloudfare-DNS-Updater

-## Requirements
+## Cloudflare setup

-1. A domain you own that points to Cloudfare's nameservers
+1. A domain you control that has NS records pointing to Cloudfare's nameservers
-2. the target record must already exist; so create it manually first pointing to eg 127.0.0.1
+2. the target dynamic dns record ( ZONE_R ) must already exist; so create it manually first pointing to eg 127.0.0.1 in the web gui

 # Docker